Private islands, overwater villas, and lagoons so clear the fish look like they're floating on air – the Maldives is the ultimate escape.

 • Cooking classes – pick up Maldivian favourites like Mas Huni and impress your mates back home.

-🚤 Getting around on your Maldives holidays
+🚤 Getting around the Maldives

 With over 1,000 islands to hop between, getting around in the Maldives isn’t just transport – it’s part of the adventure.
 Here’s how you’ll be zipping (or gliding) from one patch of paradise to the next: